abhip07/real-time-pothole-detection/README.md

 ## <div align="center">Suggest Improvements</div>

-If you have suggestions and if you need dataset or trained model weights, you can contact me through email or Linkedin!
+If you need the dataset or the trained weights of this model, you can contact me through email or Linkedin!
 This project is in its early stage and I belive it will get improved over the time in future iterations.
+Please let me know if you have any suggestions.
 Thank you!

 ## <div align="center">Thank You :)</div>
 <br>